scalastuff/scalaleafs/using-templates.md

 - The `bind` function result
 - The `Sample1` class

-See [CSS Selectors](/css-selectors.html) for a complete description of allowed CSS selectors.
+See [CSS Selectors](/css-selectors.html) for a complete description of allowed selectors.

 ## Using the template